getindata/flink-http-connector/README.md

 The submission mode can be changed using `gid.connector.http.sink.writer.request.mode` property using `single` or `batch` as property value.

 #### Batch submission mode
-In batch mode, a number of events (processed elements) will be batched and submitted in one HTTP reqeust.
+In batch mode, a number of events (processed elements) will be batched and submitted in one HTTP request.
 In this mode, HTTP PUT/POST request's body contains a Json array, where every element of this array represents individual event.